 Foreign Investments Risk.
+Investments in non-U.S. instruments may be less liquid than U.S. investments, may have less governmental regulation and oversight, and are typically subject to different investor protection standards.
 Investments in non-U.S. instruments may involve risk of loss due to foreign currency fluctuations and political or economic instability.
-Foreign markets also may have clearance and settlement procedures that make it difficult for the Fund to buy and sell securities.
-These factors could result in a loss to the Fund by causing the Fund to be unable to dispose of an investment or to miss an attractive investment opportunity, or by causing the Fund's assets to be uninvested for some period of time.
+Foreign market trading hours also may have clearance and settlement procedures, and holiday schedules may limit the Fund's ability to buy and sell investments.
+These factors could result in a loss to the Fund.

 Concentration Risk.
-The Fund's investment exposures are expected to be concentrated in carbon offset credit futures and carbon credit futures and its investments could react similarly to market developments.
-Thus, the Fund is subject to loss due to adverse occurrences that may affect these futures.
+The Fund's investment exposures are expected to be concentrated in metal futures and its investments could react similarly to market developments.
+Thus, the Fund is subject to loss due to adverse occurrences that may affect metal futures.